yktoo/yktoo.com/content/blog/posts/0328/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/h8elqb7ea23z2634.jpg" "Riverside: Mariusz Duda playing in acoustics." >}}

-Mariusz also mentioned about his warm feelings for Holland, just like {{< a "0317#plini" "Plini" >}} and {{< a "0321#wolverine" "Wolverine" >}} before.
+Mariusz also mentioned about his warm feelings for Holland, just like [Plini](0317#plini) and [Wolverine](0321#wolverine) before.
 Which is fair enough considering that Riverside's popularity rocketed after their performance at the Progpower festival in the Dutch Baarlo.
 And, of course, the fact the show had been sold out was flattering for the musicians.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/jykrtkg32kij2285.jpg" "Riverside." >}}